DS4PS/cpp-523-fall-2019/index.md

 Your grade will be based on your performance in the following areas:

-- Short assessments of lectures
+- Short multiple choice assessments
 - Weekly labs
 - Final exam

 Letter grades comport with a traditional set of intervals (100 – 98% = A+, 97 – 94% = A, 93 – 90% = A-,  89 – 87% = B+, 86 – 84% = B, 83 – 80% = B-,etc.).
 The assigned work for the term comes in the form of four elements, described below:

-- **Short Quizzes (30%):** Each lecture is accompanied by a short (1-5 question) multiple choice or regression-based quiz.
+- **Rapid Assessments (10%):** Some lecturse will be accompanied by a short (1-5 question) multiple choice or regression-based quiz.
 These are designed to ensure that you are grasping the important concepts associated with each lecture.
 The content in this class is cumulative, the material each week building upon the previous week.
 We cover complex topics with a lot of nuances, so you may feel uncomfortable if you don&#39;t understand everything from a lecture.
 Don&#39;t worry – we will revisit a lot of this material many times through the program to reinforce important ideas and introduce more detail in subsequent stages.
 These quizzes are designed to give you immediate feedback about whether you grasped the core concepts so that you can spend more time on some material or seek help when necessary.

-- **Weekly Labs (40%):**  Each week you will receive a short lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures.
+- **Weekly Labs (50%):**  Each week you will receive a lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures.
 These labs contain exercises that are similar in form or difficulty to what will be presented on the final exam.
 They are graded pass / fail by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
 This is designed to hold you accountable for the material, but not create anxiety about perfection.
+Each lab is worth 10 points so that you can drop one lab in case you get sick or busy.

-- **Final Exam (30%):**  The course will close with a written final exam which will be comprehensive in nature.
+- **Final Exam (40%):**  The course will close with a written final exam which will be comprehensive in nature.
 The exam will be an individual effort with no exceptions.
 In no way shape or form should will it be permissible to discuss any aspect of the exam with anyone else; neither classmates nor anyone else should be consulted while students complete the exam.
 Notes and textbooks are permitted during the exam.
 It will be designed as a means of testing overall comprehension of key concepts and issues covered during the term, and as a check on course learning objectives being met.

 - **Discussion Sessions (0%):**  Each student in the course will be given the opportunity to participate in discussion sessions designed to answer questions related to labs, review key concepts, and prepare for the final exam.
 New material will not be presented, but we will review content pertaining to assigned reading materials, video, or other similar materials provided.
 Students are encouraged to bring questions, respond to discussion topics that are provided, as well as responding meaningfully to other students&#39; responses.
 More details on the mechanics of discussion session operations, including group designations and instructor assessment of student performance, will be provided at the time of the first discussion session.

 ## D. General Grading Rubric for Written Work

-Individual assignment grading rubrics will be provided.
-However, in order to understand the assessment approach for assigned work, in general there are several core elements for the instructor&#39;s assessment when grading students&#39; submitted written assignments and/or exams.
-First, the submitted work is assessed on whether or not it directly addresses the elements requested in the assignment.
-That is, when assigning a grade, the instructor will ask: did the submitted work actually address clearly and cogently the assigned questions?
-Second, it is assessed in terms of the quality of the writing in the submitted work.
-The relevant question: is the submitted work well-written, is it coherent and well organized, does it convey its key content clearly, concisely and effective?
-Third, does the provided appropriate documentation (where applicable), and is it properly punctuated and adhere to basic standards of appropriate grammar and syntax?
-(This course will use the APA citation format; additional details on this method of sourcing materials will be provided later.)
-Fourth, it is assessed by the quality of analytic rigor.
-That is, the instructor will ask: is any requested analysis performed in the submitted work, and if so, is it done carefully and completely?
-Fifth and finally, the submitted work is assessed on the author&#39;s creativity in completing the assignment.
-The relevant question here is: did the submitted work provide an original or innovative way of approaching the subject matter and the questions posed in this assessment or research area?

-To summarize, in general any submitted work written work (assignments and/or exams) is assessed on these evaluative criteria:
+In general, any submitted work written work (assignments and/or exams) is assessed on these evaluative criteria:

 - Assignment completeness – all elements of the assignment are addressed
 - Quality of analysis – substantively rigorous in addressing the assignment
 - Demonstrated synthesis of core concepts from lecture notes and ability to apply to new problems

-However, again, to be clear: assignments are distributed with an accompanying specific assessment rubric.
+Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
+Discussion boards that accumulate points through each activity on the board.

+The final project will be accompanied by a rubric describing the allocation of points and criteria for evaluation.

 ## E. Late and Missing Assignments

-This course is based on students reading course material, participating in discussion with colleagues and producing analytic essays, through assignments and an essay-based final exam.
-Accordingly, if students do not participate fully and completely, assessment of student performance will reflect that directly.
-For example, points lost for lack of participation in a weekly discussion session are not eligible for remedial action.
-All assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
+Grades for the course are largely based on weekly labs.
+Assigned work is accompanied by detailed instructions, adequate time for completion and opportunities to consult the instructor with questions.
 As a result, each assignment element in the course is expected to be completed in a timely fashion by the due date.
+Once solutions are posted it is no longer possible to receive points for assignments.

 ## F.  Course Communications and Instructor Feedback:

-The course is supported on the university&#39;s BlackBoard platform; as such, electronic course materials will be supported through that course site.
-Lecture files, assignments and other course communications will be transmitted via BlackBoard and/or through the class email list.
+**Course content** is hosted on this website.
+Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through the [Canvas shell](https://canvas.asu.edu).

+Please post lab questions on the [Get Help](https://ds4ps.github.io/cpp-523-fall-2019/help/) page on this site, schedule individual office hours using the Calendly link provided above, and email the instructor directly instead of using the Canvas system.

 Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
 Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
 Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.

-## G.  Student Conduct: Expectation of Professional Behavior:

-Respectful conversations and tolerance of others&#39; opinions will be strictly enforced.
-Any inappropriate language, threatening, harassing, or otherwise inappropriate behavior during discussion could result in the student(s) being administratively dropped from the course with no refund, per ASU policy [USI 201-10](http://www.asu.edu/aad/manuals/usi).
-Students are required to adhere to the behavior standards listed in the [Arizona Board of Regents Policy Manual Chapter V—Campus and Student Affairs](http://azregents.asu.edu/rrc/Policy%20Manual/5-308-Student%20Code%20of%20Conduct.pdf) .

-## H.  Academic Integrity and Honesty

-ASU expects the highest standards of academic integrity.
-Violations of academic integrity include but are not limited to cheating, plagiarism, fabrication, etc. or facilitating any of these activities.
-This course relies heavily on writing and original critical thought.
-Any student who is suspected of not producing his or her own original work will be reported to the College of Public Programs for investigation. **Plagiarism will not be tolerated**. **Any student who plagiarizes or otherwise fabricates his or her work will receive no credit for that assignment.
-It will be recorded as zero points—and the student will risk a failing grade for the course.** For more information, refer to [http://provost.asu.edu/academicintegrity](http://provost.asu.edu/academicintegrity).

 # I. Student Learning Environment: Accommodations